 My journey into the running world was somewhat unconventional.
 Although I dabbled in team sports in high school, I was never very active as a kid.
 Upon starting my first office job back in 2007, I became especially sedentary.
 As my weight started to creep up, I knew I had to do something to improve my fitness.
-Many of my warmest childhood memories center around the White Mountain Region, where every summer I would venture north to hike up some of New Hampshire’s tallest peaks.
+Many of my warmest childhood memories center around the White Mountain Region, where every summer I would venture north to hike New Hampshire’s tallest peaks.
 The decision to take up hiking as an adult seemed almost instinctive.
-It was as if the mountains I loved so deeply as a child were calling me back.
+It was as if the mountains I loved so intensely as a child were calling me back.

 What began as a goal to simply get in shape led to my discovery of the White Mountain 4,000-footers.
 Suddenly, I found myself filled with an urge to stand atop all 48 of New Hampshire’s tallest peaks.
 First, in any season.
 Then, in a single winter season.
 And ultimately in every calendar month.

 As my trail mileage increased, the transition from hiking to running seemed to come naturally.
 I learned that I could travel more efficiently by jogging the downhills, then the flats, and, in time, the uphills.
 Upon discovering ultrarunning in 2009, I suddenly found my calling.